 Will Oxitec mosquitoes harm birds, bees, bats, fish, turtles or other wildlife?

-The EPA and Florida environmental agencies have confirmed Oxitec’s research to indicate no adverse effects.
+Officials said the EPA and various Florida state agencies have confirmed Oxitec’s research to indicate no adverse effects.
 The male mosquitos present no risk to human health, and no risk to the environment, including endangered or threatened species or their critical habitats, according to Oxitec.

 Oxitec and FKMCD are to evaluate release rates and demonstrate effectiveness of the modified mosquitos in small areas.
 Both Oxitec and FKMCD said that releases can be stopped at any time, and once they are, officials claim that the modified mosquitos will soon die off and no longer have an effect on other mosquitos or the environment.